top of page

 Wax is luminous and warm and malleable and lends itself

 I've been a sculptor for as long as I can remember.
-From the time I was 5 or 6 years old sculpting was an intuitive, instinctual, almost compulsory action of my hands.
-My family used to buy cheap packs of modeling clay for me and I would lose the world around me for hours with it.
+From the time I was 5 or 6 years old sculpting has been an intuitive, and instinctual action of my hands.
+I could spend hours working with modeling clay and I would lose the world around me.
 I had a thing for sculpting tiny figures.. really tiny.
 I remember feeling compelled to open them up and give them hearts, and eye sockets, brains, bones..feeling that somehow this infused my little sculptures with a spark of life.
-I suppose everything I do now is just a continuation of that.
+I suppose everything I create now is just a continuation of that.

 bottom of page